KoperGroup/koper/README.md

  Refer to [Developer Guide](https://github.com/ZhaimeGroup/koper/wiki/Developer%20Guide) for details.

-####  Contribute other MQ provider
+####  Contribute other MQ component
- Koper provides a Kafka provider implementation by default, but also provides high extensibility.
+ Koper provides a Kafka component implementation by default, but also provides high extensibility.
 You can implement other MQ provider easily, such as RabbitMQ, RocketMQ, ActiveMQ etc.

  <img src="https://github.com/ZhaimeGroup/koper/blob/master/image/koper-extend.png"/>